deciduously/music/post.md

 *[top](#table-of-contents)*

-- Generate key signatures from strings like `"Cmaj"` or `"Amin7`.
-- Support even more types of key signatures like the [harmonic minor](https://en.wikipedia.org/wiki/Minor_scale#Harmonic_minor_scale), which is the Aeolian mode with the seventh note one semitone higher.
+- Support even more types of key signatures like the [harmonic minor](https://en.wikipedia.org/wiki/Minor_scale#Harmonic_minor_scale), which is the Aeolian mode with the seventh note one semitone higher, or [pentatonic scales](https://en.wikipedia.org/wiki/Pentatonic_scale), which were hinted at above as using solely the black keys.
+Those have modes too...
+- Generate those extended key signatures from strings like `"Cmaj"` or `"Amin7`.
+- Let the use decide how long each note should sound.
+Which part of `MusicMaker` is responsible for that?
 - Support [Helmholtz pitch notation](https://en.wikipedia.org/wiki/Helmholtz_pitch_notation).
 - Instead of picking notes at random, provide different kinds of seeds.
 For instance, every file on your computer is a stream of bytes.
 - Support other types of wave forms than sines, such as square waves or sawtooth waves.